-Promote Public Health Above All
+Promote Public Health First

 The coronavirus has billions of people and millions of businesses fighting for survival.
 Of course, our first concern is for our nation, communities and families.
 On the economic front, few brands will be untouched.
 The crisis will define winners and losers in a variety of ways.
 Everything that a business does and doesn’t do will impact its brand.
 Everything that you say and don’t say will impact your brand.
 Even nonprofit organizations must strike the proper balance in substance and tone.
 Branding and positioning are part of the equation whether you like it or not.

 In our race to reopen the world, businesses must avoid negligence.
 Failure to safeguard public health could be the kiss of death for businesses and and customers.
 Failure to reopen also will kill businesses, so pathway/pathogen management will be essential for all stakeholders.

 To turn this deadly issue into an opportunity, brand management must project a tone of crisis communications to promote solutions, build relationships and demonstrate reliability.
 It’s a chance to solidify your position as a leader in your industry and within your community.We must be responsible, responsive, relevant, trustworthy and extremely proactive because actions speak much louder than words.
 The pandemic response may forever tarnish the brand of China and elected leaders around the world who failed by prescribing misinformation and mismanagement to the masses.
 The events will also forever tarnish corporate brands that fail to do the right thing for consumers, employees and other stakeholders.
 Many governments and corporations will face a gauntlet of lawsuits for negligence.
 The fallout is far from over, which means that there is still an opportunity to emerge from the pandemic as a leader and the voice of reason.